- What causes belted magnum cases to not chamber after the second or

 expensive equipment that is not normally used by die manufacturers.

 - Why don't you have your dies made in China?
-That way your profit would allow you to
+That way your increased profit would allow you to

 - What do you think about the new unbelted magnum calibers?